 The programme works with managers at whatever level they find themselves, to facilitate their personal growth as individuals and as professionals leading change.

-The programme begins with a four-day introductory workshop (2 x 2 days), followed by eight monthly action learning and practice development sessions.
+The programme begins with a four-day introductory workshop (1 x 3 days + 1 x 1 day), followed by eight monthly developing practice sessions incorporating action learning and practice development.

 Hear from others who have been on the programme.